 Part hatchback, part crossover, part estate car, critics aren’t wholly sure what to make of it except a general impression of the creation and then forcing of a niche.
 It should probably be considered as a premium small crossover SUV to compete with the likes of Audi’s Q3 and the Mercedes GLA.

 It still drives like a BMW, is built like a BMW and has a range of well-regarded BMW family engines, so regardless of the slightly goofy looks and vague focus, it’s a car worth considering.
 Let’s take a closer look at this curiosity…

 The original X1 was a little hit and miss, with lots of robust switchgear from its siblings but also some questionable material choices.
 The update has improved overall quality but if you go digging about in usually out of sight spots you might find some brittle-feeling plastics still.
 Build quality is typically BMW – falling between Mercedes and Volkswagen.

 The passenger space is merely adequate, but the driving position is fine – not so elevated as the X3 but certainly a bit higher than a regular road car – even if the chunk pillars make rear visibility a touch restricted.
 The boot is a good size, though it loses out to the Q3 on that front.

 The X1 isn’t that tall by the standards of bigger SUVs and the critics praise the handling as a result – unsurprising given its estate car origins.
 There’s plenty of grip from the 2WD “sDrive” models and even more from the 4WD “xDrive” and there’s very little body roll in a typically BMW performance from the dynamics.

-The steering is a little on the heavy side, making it somewhat of a chore to drive around town and while the ride is fine on regular suspension with sensible wheels and normal tyres, it can wander away to over firm and over squishy simultaneously if you start specifying changes – runflat tyres especially.
+The steering is a little on the heavy side, making it somewhat of a chore to drive around town.
+The ride is fine on regular suspension with sensible wheels and normal tyres, but it can wander away to over firm and over squishy simultaneously if you start specifying changes – runflat tyres especially.